What is Tor?

 Tor for Journalists

 Tor software is very advisable for journalists, sources and bloggers protect their online privacy and security.
 Even Reporters without Borders have recommended journalists around the world to use a Tor to keep their identities anonymous.
-Most of the journalists in China, where the internet censorship is in a high level, use Tor when writing news and articles to encourage social change and political reforms.
+Most of the journalists in China, where the internet censorship is at a high level, use Tor when writing news and articles to encourage social change and political reforms.

 Tor for law enforcement officers